jellyfish1456/Deep-learning-based-pathological-voice-quality-score/README.md

 # Introduction

 In this project, it has two types of data.
-They are "/a" voice and "continuous voice".
+They are "/a voice" and "continuous voice".
 It has a correspondding GRB voice assessment scale.
+Here, we use several accoustic features as well as using deep learning method to classify GRB score.

 # Environment